honestbank/terraform-aws-sftp/README.md

     * Provides readonly and write users
     * Users are locked to their home directory and sub-directories
     * SFTP activity logged to Cloudwatch
+    * Backs up the SFTP server S3 bucket to another bucket

 ## Requirements